How Do I Stop My Neck From Hurting When I Sit At My Desk?

 Placing a second screen or device on your non dominant side

-If you are using multiple devices or screens pay attention to how your are using your hands on keyboards and mouses.
+If you are using multiple devices or screens pay attention to how your are using your hands on keyboards and mouse's.
 Your hands dictate where your shoulders rest, which is the base of support for your neck.
 If you have hands on one side of your body working a mouse and you are turning your head toward the other side of your body to see a different screen you will cause a problem in your neck.
+Inevitably casuing your neck to hurt after a period of time at your desk.
 You have to think about where your hands and eyes spend most of their time.

 One client was spending a lot of time with her dominant right hand on a mouse and keyboard on the left side of her body.
 Her eyes were simultaneously spending most of their time looking at the bigger screen in front of her.
 This created a compression on the right side of her neck and was creating her pain problem in her neck and shoulder.
-Simply by re positioning her second screen and making a point to make use of the right hand on the right side of the body she was able to calm her problem down very quickly.
+By simply repositioning her second screen and making a point to make use of the right hand on the right side of the body she was able to calm down her problem very quickly.

 Mistake #3